 16. A Clean Kitchen Really Does Matter

-I hate admitting this, but it’s true.
-Waking up to a clean kitchen just sets the tone for the day.
-It’s like a small win before coffee.
-And honestly, I’ll take any win I can get.
+I really hate saying this, but it's true.
+Waking up to an empty kitchen does set the vibe for the day.
+It's like the tiniest victory before getting any coffee, and I will take any victories I can get.

 17. You’ll Care Less About “Stuff”